- What's New

 Rules for configuring read weights

-- Read requests are proportionately allocated to the primary instance and read replicas based on the read weights you configure.
-For example, if you have selected two read replicas and set their read weights to 100 and 200, all read requests forwarded to the proxy are automatically routed to the read replicas in the ratio of 1:2 (the read weights for the unselected primary instance and other read replicas is 0), and write requests are sent only to your primary instance.
+- Read requests are allocated proportionate to the read weight you configure.
+For example, if you associate two read replicas with the proxy and set their read weights to 100 and 200, all read requests forwarded to the proxy are automatically routed to the read replicas in the ratio of 1:2 (the read weights for unselected instances is 0).

 - A read replica can be associated with more than one proxy.
 To balance traffic among the read replicas of your primary instance, set read weights for them based on the existing proxies' weights and on the amount of traffic routed to the read replicas.